Hungry ghost

-Hungry ghost is a term in Buddhism and Chinese traditional religion, representing beings who are driven by intense emotional needs in an animalistic way.
+A hungry ghost in Buddhism and Chinese traditional religion is a being who is driven by intense emotional needs in an animalistic way.

-The term 餓鬼 (èguǐ, hungry ghost) is the Chinese translation of the Sanskrit term preta in Buddhism.
+The Chinese name 餓鬼 (èguǐ, hungry ghost) translates the Sanskrit preta in Buddhism.

-"Hungry ghosts" play a role in Chinese Buddhism, Japanese Buddhism, Taoism, and in Chinese folk religion.
+Hungry ghosts play a role in Chinese Buddhism, Japanese Buddhism, Taoism, and in Chinese folk religion.

-The term is not to be confused with the generic term for "ghost" or damnation, (i.e. the residual spirit of a deceased ancestor).
+Hungry ghosts are distinct from generic ghosts or damnation, (the residual spirit of a deceased ancestor).
 The understanding is that people first become a regular ghost when they die and then slowly weaken and eventually die a second time.
 The hungry ghosts, along with animals and hell beings, consists of the three realms of existence no one desires.
 In these realms it is extremely difficult to be reborn in a better realm (i.e. the realm of humans, asura or deva) because it is nearly impossible to perform deeds that cultivate good karma.

 With the rise in popularity of Buddhism, the idea that souls would live in space until reincarnation became popular.
-In the Taoist tradition, it is believed that hungry ghosts can arise from people whose deaths have been violent or unhappy.
-Both Buddhism and Taoism share the idea that hungry ghosts can emerge from neglect or desertion of ancestors.
-According to the Huayen Sutra evil deeds will cause a soul to be reborn in one of six different realms.
+In the Taoist tradition, hungry ghosts can arise from people whose deaths have been violent or unhappy.
+Buddhism and Taoism share the idea that hungry ghosts can emerge from neglect or desertion of ancestors.
+According to the Huayen Sutra, evil deeds will cause a soul to be reborn in one of six different realms.
 The highest degree of evil deed will cause a soul to be reborn as a denizen of hell, a lower degree of evil will cause a soul to be reborn as an animal, and the lowest degree will cause a soul to be reborn as a hungry ghost.
 According to the tradition, evil deeds that lead to becoming a hungry ghost are killing, stealing and sexual misconduct.
 Desire, greed, anger and ignorance are all factors in causing a soul to be reborn as a hungry ghost because they are motives for people to perform evil deeds.
 The biggest factor is greed as hungry ghosts are ever discontent and anguished because they are unable to satisfy their feelings of greed.

 Some traditions imagine hungry ghosts living inside the bowels of earth or they live in the midst of humans but go unnoticed by those around them or they choose to distance themselves.